Clan Amir 03-10

 When the members start to discuss the idea Gerry asks, “Are you more a scientist than a businessman?”
 Isaac nods yes.
 “As such, I’m sure you posted articles about your work in various scientific journals.
 If you’ve copies of them with you I’d like to see them.”
 Isaac opens his briefcase, and hands the journals to the Master at Arms; he’d brought every document he could think of as having a possible bearing.
 The Master at Arms hands them to Gerry.
 While reading the articles he asks, “Do you have copies of the patents your old partner lodged?”
 Isaac hands them over.
 Gerry studies them closely.
 He notes the journal articles are older than the patents, and the patents include a lot of the same information that’s in the journal articles, word for word.

 Picking up a phone Gerry calls and speaks to a patent lawyer he has on retainer.
 He then makes another phone call.
 Turning back to Isaac he says, “This isn’t worth discussing.
 You haven’t got the business smarts to do this without getting ripped off again.
 It’ll be better for you to sign an employment agreement to work at our clan owned research facility, and get a proper wage while getting recognition and royalties for your work.
-I’ve set up a meeting for you on Monday morning, she’ll send you a confirmation e-mail later today.
+I’ve set up a meeting with the manager for you on Monday morning, she’ll send you a confirmation e-mail later today.
 This way you can look at some non-commercial research of interest to you as well.”
-Isaac smiles, and nods.
+Isaac smiles, and nods his agreement.